 Why join?
 If you are working in the commercial building industry in Connecticut, a membership in the Associated General Contractors of Connecticut (the building division of the Connecticut Construction Industries Association) is a must.
 An AGC/CT Membership entitles your organization to a wealth of information and benefits which includes automatic enrollment into the CCIA and the AGC of America.
 Read more our membership benefits and services and how to apply.

-AGC of Connecticut members throughout the year to create a better business climate for the construction industry in Connecticut.
-Highlights include:
+AGC of Connecticut members meet throughout the year to create a better business climate for the construction industry in Connecticut.
+Events include:

-Applicants must be Connecticut residents currently enrolled in or entering a construction management, civil engineering, or construction-related four year degree program.
-Apply online at this link.
-The deadline to submit in 2020 was February 28,2020.
-For more information or questions, call the AGC of Connecticut Executive Director John Butts at 860-529-6855 or email: email@example.com.
+Applicants must be Connecticut residents currently enrolled in or entering a construction management, civil engineering, or construction-related four-year degree program.

-The AGC Education and Research Foundation (AGCERF) is happy to invest in the future of the construction industry by awarding scholarships to deserving students in craft and technical programs across the country.
+The AGC of America Education and Research Foundation (AGCERF) is happy to invest in the future of the construction industry by awarding scholarships to deserving students in craft and technical programs across the country.

 Established in 2017 as a public non-profit charity to award funds and grants to support educational, training, and workforce development activities and programs in the field of construction in Connecticut.
 Help build the next generation of construction workers and professionals.
 Consider a tax deductible donation to the Foundation today.
-To Donate, mail a check to: AGC of Connecticut Foundation, 912 Silas Deane Highway, Wethersfield, CT 06074.
-Your donation and support is greatly appreciated
+Learn more and donate today.
+Your donation and support is greatly appreciated.

 Young Contractors Forum